 The GST/HST New Housing Rebate refunds GST paid for new home construction or substantial existing home renovation if the house is used as a dwelling place.
 The rebate is most often claimed by homeowners who are purchasing their primary residence, but it can sometimes be claimed by other parties.

-Under the program’s provisions for other parties, businesses that pay GST on house flipping projects which involve renovations may be able to reclaim a portion or all of their paid GST.
+Under the program’s provisions for other parties, businesses that pay GST on flipping homes in ontario projects which involve renovations may be able to reclaim a portion or all of their paid GST.
 There are multiple criteria that must be met in order to claim the GST/HST New Housing Rebate when flipping homes, but the biggest one is that a renovation must be “substantial.”

 “Substantial” renovations are defined as those that either: